SpicyPepe/CTF-Writeups/Writeups/HackPark/HackPark Writeup.md

 Q: What is the name of the binary you're supposed to exploit?

-Checking the events directory for the WindowsScheduler service for what what ever is being run.
+Checking the events directory for the WindowsScheduler service for what ever is being run.

 ![Pasted image 20221201150823.png](https://github.com/SpicyPepe/CTF-Writeups/blob/main/Writeups/Assets/Images/Pasted%20image%2020221201150823.png)